temenostech/temenos-platform-documentation/docfx_project/home/temenos-cloud-templates.md

 ## **How Temenos Cloud Templates Work?**

-The Temenos PaaS platform has the capability to provision environments in a variety of different configurations.
+The Temenos Continuous Deployment Platform has the capability to provision environments in a variety of different configurations.
 This capability is driven through the concept of 'Templates' - a simplified view of the constituent elements which make up a sandbox configuration, including:

 -   Server Size
 -   Basic server setup and technology stack